-Most of the hair you see circling the drain is landing there at the end of its natural life cycle.
+Most of the hair you see circling the shower drain is landing there at the end of its natural life cycle.
 See, each hair has a normal lifespan, and each hair’s lifespan is independent of the others next to it.

 The lifespan of a hair follicle can be broken into three phases: anagen, catagen, and telogen.

 The anagen phase is the growth phase, and 90 percent of a normal person’s hair will typically be in this phase at any given time.